temporalio/documentation/docs/go-hello-world.md

 Now we are ready to build our Temporal Workflow application.
 Our app will consist of four pieces:

-1. An Activity: An Activity is just a function, that contains your business logic.
+1. An Activity: An Activity is just a function that contains your business logic.
 Ours will simply format some text and return it.
 2. A Workflow: Workflows are functions that organize Activity method calls.
 Our Workflow will orchestrate the call of a single Activity function.
 3. A Worker: Workers host the Activity and Workflow code and execute the code piece by piece.
-4. An initiator: To start a Workflow, we must send a signal to the Temporal server that tells it to track the state of the Workflow.
-We will write a separate function to do this.
+4. An initiator: To start a Workflow, we must send a signal to the Temporal server to tell it to track the state of the Workflow.
+We'll write a separate function to do this.

 ### Activity

 First, let's define our Activity function which is just like any other function in Go.
-Activities are meant to handle non-deterministic code that could result in unexpected results or errors.
+Activities are meant to handle non-deterministic code that could result in an error.
 But for this tutorial all we are doing is taking a string, appending it to "Hello", and returning it back to the Workflow.

 Create activity.go and add the following code: